Spoons/NodeCrypto/README.md

-# NodeCrytpo
+# NodeCrypto
-NodeCrypto is an opensource encrypted file sharing platform written in Node and Express.
+NodeCrypto is an opensource file sharing platform written in Node and Express designed to ensure privacy.
+All files are encrypted with public keys.

 # License